As an Amazon Associate, I earn from qualifying purchases.

 If you’re going to peel the tomato with a knife, you’ll want to start with a very sharp paring knife.
 A dull knife will only smoosh the tomato instead of cutting it.

 You can cut a fresh tomato into quarters or eights, and then gently use a sharp paring knife to remove the skin.
 I don’t recommend doing this if you need to process a lot of tomatoes at once.
 But it works great when you just need to peel a few.
-See below to see how to do this below.
+See photos below to see how to do this process.

 2 photos showing how to use a paring knife to peel a tomato